tsschultz/tsschultz.github.io/GeTS.md

 </div>

 ## Challenges
-**change this** Learning an entirely new field (PCBs) and learning a new program (Altium Designer) on my own

-Technical communication through Thai
+**change this** One of the biggest challenges was learning an entirely new domain—**PCB design**—with no prior experience.
+I taught myself **Altium Designer** in a short time to meet project deadlines and deliver working designs.
+In addition, I navigated **technical communication in Thai**, further developing my ability to work across language barriers in a professional engineering environment.

 ## Skills & Tools
 - **Software Proficiency:** Fusion 360, Altium Designer.